North America’s Premier Enduro Series

 The 2018 Yeti Cycles Big Mountain Enduro presented by Shimamo will include a $27,500 pro purse split evenly between men and women.
 Racers can expect the largest payout at the BME Aspen Snowmass Finals taking place August 4th-5th.

-Want to be a part of the action, but not in the race?
+Want to be a part of the action, but not necessarily lined up in the start gate?
 During race season, we have positions available in the headquarters area at all events to help manage registration check-in, volunteer coordination, timing assistance, awards and sponsor village execution.
-Additionally, there are positions tied to course marking and field logistics that focus more on the racing infrastructure itself.
-Must be friendly, energetic, organized and available at least Friday, Saturday and Sunday during race weekends.
+Additionally, there are positions tied to operations, course marking and field logistics that focus more on the racing infrastructure itself.
+Must be hard working, positive, energetic, organized and available Friday, Saturday and Sunday during race weekends.
 Daily rate applies in addition to BME merchandise, lunch and beverages.
 Please inquire at email@example.com for more details.